Pe8er/asphyxiation-by-oxygen-hands/_posts/2025-01-03-Homelab-2-Installing-Apps.md

 ## Magic of Remote Access: Tailscale

 I could never figure out how VPNs work.
-I had a hazy idea that's what I needed to access all my apps from outside the house…but I would never attempt to set up a VPN server (??) manually.
+I've had a hazy idea that's what I need to access all my apps from outside the house…but I would never attempt to set up a VPN server (??) manually.
 Thankfully a good friend is a seasoned devops admin and he proposed a solution appopriate for my highly incapable brain: [Tailscale](https://tailscale.com/).
 I found a tutorial, closed my eyes and proceeded copy-pasting stuff.

 First, make sure `apt` is up to date: